How to protect the home from fire & carbon monoxide

-We all want to keep our home and family safe, and one of the most important ways we can do this is to ensure that we have smoke alarms and carbon monoxide (CO) alarms correctly installed at home.
-This guide will help you to choose the right alarms for your home, and understand how to be prepared in case of an emergency at home.
+We all want to keep our home and family safe.
+One of the most important ways we can do this is to ensure we have smoke alarms and carbon monoxide (CO) alarms correctly installed at home.
+This guide will help you to choose the right type of protection for your home, and understand how to be prepared in case of an emergency.

-Smoke alarms offer vital protection as they provide an early warning of trouble, and will alert you to a fire even if you are asleep.
+Smoke alarms offer vital protection as they provide an early warning, and will alert you to a fire even if you are asleep.
 They should be tested regularly, but it is also essential that you and all other members of your household understand how to react should the alarm sound.

 Types of smoke alarm

-- Ionisation Alarms - these alarms detect flaming fires before the smoke gets too thick.
+- Ionisation - these alarms detect flaming fires before the smoke gets too thick.

 Where to put your smoke alarm

 The Fire Service recommend that you install at least one smoke alarm on every level of your home.
 In addition, it is wise to install extra alarms in rooms containing large appliances, such as televisions or freezers.
-Fit smoke alarms where you can hear them if you are asleep - on an upstairs landing close to the bedrooms, or in the hallway between living and sleeping areas if your living space is on one floor.
+Fit smoke alarms where you can hear them if you are asleep.
+Perhaps on an upstairs landing close to the bedrooms.
+Or if your living space is in one floor, in the hallway between living and sleeping areas.
 Don't install smoke alarms in the bathroom as steam may set these off accidentally.

 Fit your smoke alarm to the ceiling, as close to the centre of the room or hallway as possible.
 Try to keep at least 30cm away from the wall or any light fittings.

 Smoke alarms should not be installed in kitchens or garages where they can be set off accidentally by steam or exhaust fumes.
-Instead, install a heat detector - not intended to replace smoke alarms elsewhere in the home, but designed to notify of a fire in this room.
-This will allow extra time to evacuate the building or to put out the fire if possible.
+Instead, install a heat detector (with thermistek heat sensing technology) in the kitchen.
+This will detect the increase in temperature caused by a fire but will not be set off easily by cooking fumes.

-A smoke alarm could save your life - test it, change it, replace it
+A smoke alarm could change your life - test it, change it, replace it

-For more advice on testing and maintaining your smoke alarms, read to guide to installing smoke alarms;
+For more advice on testing and maintaining your smoke alarms, read our guide to installing smoke alarms: